Biography of Karoline Leavitt

 After graduating from college during Donald Trump's first term, Karoline Leavitt worked in the White House as an assistant press secretary, writing speeches for Trump.
 "Karoline is smart, tough, and has proven to be a highly effective communicator," Trump said in an interview with the BBC.When Biden took over the presidency from Trump in 2020, she took on the role of communications director for Republican representative Elise Stefanik in New York.

-However, she found the position of public relations manager not ambitious enough and decided to venture into larger-scale politics.
+However, she found the communications role wasn't ambitious enough and decided to venture into larger-scale politics.

 In 2022, the 25-year-old Leavitt ran for the House of Representatives as a Republican candidate in New Hampshire.
 She managed to secure the most votes, surpassing nine competitors.
 However, she couldn't win a seat in Congress as the incumbent Democratic senator Christopher Pappas defeated her in the general election.